josephxbrick/documentorganizer/README.md

 <img src="/readme_images/calloutsOverview.png" width="670">

-Note that the appearance of callouts can be completely customized, as discussed below.
+Note that the appearance of callouts can be completely customized since they are based on symbols in your document.

 ## Callout markers